zarafarrukh/ChatLounge/README.md

 - Players take turns dropping colored discs into a vertical grid.
 - The goal is to connect four of one's own discs vertically, horizontally, or diagonally before the opponent does.

-### This endeavor is the result of a collaborative effort harnessing the collective expertise of Zara Farrukh, Rabia Chattha, Syeda Bisha Fatima, and Manal Afzal.

 ADD DEMO VIDEO AND MORE SCREENSHOTS HERE:
 <p align="center">